 a) The Finance Act 2008 introduced an amendment to the Worker's Welfare Fund Ordinance, 1971 (WWF Ordinance).
 As a result of this amendment it may be construed that all Collective Investment Schemes/mutual funds (CISs) whose income exceeds Rs.0.5 million in a tax year, have been brought within scope of the WWF ordinance, thus rendering them liable to pay contribution to WWF at the rate of two percent of their accounting or taxable income, whichever is higher.
 In this regard, a constitutional petition has been filed by certain CISs through their trustees in the Honorable High Court of Sindh (SHC), challenging the applicability of WWF to the CISs, which is pending adjudication.
-In view of the pending decision, the Management Company, as a matter of abundant caution, has decided to continue to maintain the provision for WWF amounting to Rs.0.2 million as at June 30, 2015.
-Had the same not been made the net asset value per unit would have been higher by Rs.0.10 per unit.
+In view of the pending decision, the Management Company, as a matter of abundant caution, has decided to continue to maintain the provision for WWF amounting to Rs.0.2 million up to June 30, 2015.
+Had the same not been made the net asset value per unit would have been higher by Rs.0.09 per unit.
 The Finance Act, 2015 has excluded Mutual Funds and Collective Investment Schemes from the definition of 'industrial establishment' subject to WWF under WWF Ordinance, 1971.
-However approved pension funds are not explicitly excluded.
 Therefore, AAML will no longer be providing for WWF w.e.f.
 July 01, 2015.
-Provision made till June 30, 2015 has not been reversed as the above lawsuit is pending in the SHC.
+Provision made till June 30, 2015 has not been reversed as the above lawsuit is pending in b) The Finance Act, 2013 imposed Federal Excise Duty (FED) on financial services to include Asset Management Companies (AMC's) with effect from June 13, 2013.
+On September 04, 2013 a constitutional petition has been filed in Sindh High Court (SHC)

-Furthermore, Sindh workers welfare Fund Act, 2014 is not applicable on Mutual Funds and Voluntary Pension Schemes.
+Furthermore, Sindh workers welfare Fund Act, 2014 is not applicable on Mutual Funds.